 Primarily, your patent application should include a design manuscript.
 You need to identify the system’s structure, how the algorithms appear, and the principles, calculations, and operations — these are the things that determine patentability.
 Software program code will not be patentable.
 You possibly can, and will, get a copyright on the software program code as written; however, the invention doesn't reside within the code.
 The computer programmer functions as an interpreter that translates your invention into code that the computer can execute.

 If you need help with a software patent, you can post your legal need (or post your job) on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.